What We Do

 Carolyn has more than 15 years’ experience in Human Resources Management, primarily in the Higher Education sector.
 She joined Penn in September 2011 from the University of New South Wales (UNSW) in Sydney.
 Carolyn has a bachelor’s degree with a major in Psychology from the University of Sydney and a Master’s in HR Management from UNSW.

-As the University of Pennsylvania's Executive Director of Purchasing Services, Mark Mills oversees approximately $1 billion in University spend.
+As the University of Pennsylvania's Executive Director and Chief Procurement Officer over Purchasing Services, Mark Mills oversees approximately $1 billion in University spend.
 Mark's team performs a variety of services on behalf of Penn, ranging from strategic sourcing, supplier management, procure-to-pay systems management, travel services, and payment card administration.
 In performing these services, Mark and his team are driven by core goals that address service excellence, cost containment, economic inclusion and sustainability.

 Mark joined Penn in 2011 and brings over 20 years of procurement and financial management experience.
 Mark holds a Master of Science Degree in Organizational Dynamics from Penn and a Master’s degree in Business Administration from Temple University.
 He earned his Bachelor of Science Degree in Business Administration from the University of Delaware.